The South African Commercial Advertiser: The Paper under Fairbairn (1824-1864)

 John Fairbairn, now the paper's sole editor, led the publication to become a powerful voice for greater democracy in the Cape Colony.
 For the next 40 years, it dominated the Cape's media.

 Fairbairn was a strong supporter of the multi-racial Cape franchise and for expanded rights for Black citizens of the Cape.
 Under Fairbairn's control, the paper also led opposition against the Anti-Convict Movement, and became a strong supporter of the growing movement for "Responsible Government" (democratically accountable government).
 Later, the first Prime Minister of the Cape Colony, John Molteno, hailed Fairbairn as father of representative government and freedom of the press in the Cape.

 Fairbairn later bought the paper from Greig, thus becoming owner and editor, and presiding over the paper's heyday.
 Then in July 1853, he oversaw a merger with The Cape Town Mail, and took its owner William Buchanan as partner in the new combined publication.
 In August 1860, they renamed the paper The Commercial Advertiser and Mail.

 Mergers and decline (1864-79)

 Fairbairn died in 1864, and the paper passed into the hands of Mr John Noble, whose brother Professor Roderick Noble, served as editor.
-At the same time, Saul Solomon's rising newspaper, the Cape Argus, began to overtake the Commercial Advertiser and Mail as the predominant newspaper of the Western Cape.
+At the same time, Saul Solomon's rising newspaper, the Cape Argus, began to overtake the Commercial Advertiser and Mail as the predominant newspaper of the Cape Colony.

 The Advertiser's decline continued as it passed into the hands of Van de Sandt, de Villiers & Co. with R.W.
 Murray ("Limner") as editor.

 In the hope of bolstering the declining paper, the new owners oversaw a further merger, in September 1869, with the Cape Standard, and the paper took on its final name of The Cape Standard and Mail.
 The paper finally shut down permanently in December 1879.